tu-studio/lac26_presentation/slides/00-all.md

 - Later, the multi-layer perceptron (MLP) was developed, allowing for more complex representations of data
 - In 1979, convolutional neural networks (CNNs) were introduced - replacing the matrix multiplications with convolution operations
 - And two years later - Hopfield networks were proposed, introducing recurrent connections - temporal dynamics
-- Backpropagation algorithm enabled training of multi-layer networks - efficiently computing gradients
+- Then the backpropagation algorithm enabled training of multi-layer networks - efficiently computing gradients
-- In 1989, a fancy version of RNNs called Long Short-Term Memory (LSTM) networks
 - Before the deep learning era, Deep Belief Networks (DBNs) were proposed as a way to pre-train deep networks layer by layer
 - Finally, in 2012, AlexNet demonstrated the power of large deep convolutional networks on image classification tasks - marking the beginning of the deep learning revolution